 Details of the amounts paid or payable to the entity's auditor, Ernst & Young for non-audit services provided during the year are set out below.
 The directors, in accordance with the advice received from the Audit and Risk Management Committee, are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
-The directors are satisfied that the provision of non-audit services by the auditor did not compromise the auditor independence requirements of the Corporations Act 2001 for the following reasons:
+The directors are satisfied that the provision of non-audit services the auditor independence requirements of the Corporations Act 2001 for the following reasons: